A Guide to the Eviction Process in Massachusetts

 Serving a Tenant an Eviction Notice

-A landlord can’t evict a tenant without first serving them an eviction notice.
+A landlord cannot evict a tenant without first serving them an eviction notice.
 The type of notice used is determined by the reason for the termination of the lease.
 Generally, there are three types of eviction notices given in Massachusetts:

-1. Eviction for Nonpayment of Rent
+1. Eviction Notice for Nonpayment of Rent

 Person holding a document and signing it